 - I am a self taught cook and a trained pastry and confectionery baker.

 - I am a first American-Romanian generation who was born in Romania in a very difficult time during communism.
 I grew up with little food, cooked from scratch, using local ingredients.
 We ate whatever we had in season and canned everything available for winter.

 - My cooking and baking style is mostly Eastern-European, but I was also exposed and very interested in all kind of cuisines.

 - I read and do a lot of research before I post a recipe on my blog.
 I like to learn techniques, methods and tricks to cook and bake professionally and I will share that with you as much as possible.

-We are not perfect, once in a while we would order pizza or go out to eat.
-We do prefer ethnic restaurants though, because we enjoy different cuisines.
+We are not perfect, and once in a while, we would order pizza or go out to eat.
+We do prefer ethnic restaurants, though, because we enjoy different cuisines.

 - Most of the recipes you will find on my blog are recipes I cooked all my life, some of them inherited from my grandmothers or my mom.

 - I am in love with culinary books.
 I have a big collection of them in different languages.(read here about my favorite ones)